qiujw23/Chatbot/README.md

 ![Demo](https://github.com/qiujw23/Chatbot/blob/master/chatbot_demo.gif "Demo")<br>
 ## Configuration Instructions
 ## Installation Instructions
-There are few online packages need to be installed for this project
+There are a few online packages needed to be installed for this project
 ### Rasa-NLU
 ***Prerequisites***<br>
 <br>